Physical processes in protoplanetary disks: Single and collective particle evolution

 A simple physical (as opposed to mathematical) explanation of the streaming instability is frustratingly elusive.
 (Analogies to ``traffic jams", or to the drag reducing properties of pelotons in bicycle races, are more relevant to the strong clustering that {\em results} from the streaming instability than to its existence as a linear instability.)
 The reader distressed by this state of affairs may seek solace in papers by Chiang \& Youdin \cite{chiang10}, and by Jacquet et al. \cite{jacquet11}, who discuss the origin of instabilities in simplified or related physical systems.

 The relationship between the saturated state of the streaming instability (which is of greatest interest when the fluctuations in particle density are very strongly non-linear) and the linear growth phase is non-obvious, and requires numerical simulations.
 Starting with the work of Johansen \& Youdin \cite{johansen07}, several authors have quantified the outcome of the instability in protoplanetary disks (for recent examples, see e.g. \cite{bai10,johansen11,yang14}).
-Simplifying greatly, the streaming instability depends on the local solid to gas ratio (or metallicity, with super-Solar metallicities $Z > 10^{-2}$ being favored \cite{johansen09,bai10}) and on the magnitude of the deviation from Keplerian velocity $\eta v_K / c_s$ (with {\em small} values of this parameter promoting clumping \cite{bai10b}).
-Using two-dimensional simulations Carrera et al. \cite{carrera15} suggest that the streaming instability can result in strong clumping for $10^{-3} < \tau_s < 3$, with the sweet spot where the lowest metallicity is required occurring for $\tau_s \approx 0.1$ at $Z \approx 0.015$.
+Simplifying greatly, the streaming instability depends on the particle stopping time $\tau_s$, the local solid to gas ratio (or metallicity, with super-Solar metallicities $Z > 10^{-2}$ being favored \cite{johansen09,bai10}) and on the magnitude of the deviation from Keplerian velocity $\eta v_K / c_s$ (with {\em small} values of this parameter promoting clumping \cite{bai10b}).
+Using two-dimensional simulations Carrera et al. \cite{carrera15} and Yang et al. \cite{yang17} find that strong clumping occurs for $Z > Z_{\rm crit} (\tau_s)$, where the critical metallicity is fit by a piece-wise function,

+These results suggest that the sweet spot where the lowest metallicity is required for strong clustering occurs for $\tau_s \approx 0.1$ at $Z \approx 0.015$.

 The existence of a strongly inhomogenous distribution of solid particles has important implications for particle growth and planetesimal formation, irrespective of whether the over-densities are strong or very strong.
 There is particular interest, however, in determining whether the streaming instability can yield over-densities that exceed the Roche density (\S\ref{sec_roche}), given approximately by,